 Members and their guests may participate in any or all of the following groups.

 Autumn is an exciting time to visit New York’s Adirondacks and Finger Lakes region.
 Tour the picturesque Sonnenberg Gardens and have lunch in beautiful Belhurst Castle.
 Learn the history of our nation’s pastime, baseball in Cooperstown and enjoy a narrated lunch cruise on scenic Lake George.
-Explore the 1000 Islands of the St. Lawrence River on a cruise to historic Dark Island, home to Singer Castle.
+Explore the one thousand Islands of the St. Lawrence River on a cruise to historic Dark Island, home to Singer Castle.
+Sign up on the Adirondacks and Finger Lakes Tour Trip Preview Recording and Registration Page

 RECENT TRIP PHOTOS: